13 Magnolia Bark Benefits

 This is our recommended Magnolia supplement (Amazon’s Choice):

-What is an appropriate Magnolia Bark Dosage?
+What is an appropriate Magnolia Bark Extract Dosage (How much should I take)?

 Dosages below are for a 1-10% basic Magnolia Bark extract: